muldjord/skyscraper/README.md

 * Removed "userCreds" option from main and platform sections in config.ini.
 They should be set in scraping module section instead
 * Changed "startat" config.ini option to "startAt"
 * Changed "endat" config.ini option to "endAt"
+* Fixed "--relative" option when combined with roms in subdirs

 #### Version 2.9.5 (22nd December 2018)
 * MAJOR: Added option "--purgedb vacuum" which vacuums all resources not related to your current romset.
 Remember to make backups of your cache before using this